NeifyT/pandas-challenge-1/README.md

 - [x] Create summary dataframe of totals for top five clients sorted by total profit
 - [x] Format the data to presentation quality
 - [x] Sort data by highest total profit (again?)
+- [x] Don't forget a data analysis summary in markdown

 ## Running the Program